pintux/whataboutBot/README.md

 -----

 A simple Telegram based Bot.
-Intended to be configurable and extended through little code snippets named "apps".
+Intended to be configurable and extendable for your aims writing little code snippets named "apps".

 From Telegram Bots page: *"Bots are special Telegram accounts designed to handle messages automatically.
 Users can interact with bots by sending them command messages in private or group chats"*